Dr. Sandra Trappen

 Biography

-I earned my Ph.D. and M.Phil. in Sociology at the Graduate Center of the City University of New York and a Master’s degree from Fordham University.
-Publications address problems in policing and advocate for trauma-informed approaches to criminal justice.
-My research is published in Perspectives on Politics, the Journal of Criminal Justice Education, and the Journal for Prevention and Intervention in the Community.
+Dr. Trappen earned her Ph.D. and M.Phil. in Sociology from the Graduate Center of the City University of New York and holds a master’s degree from Fordham University.
+Her scholarship examines contemporary configurations of power and authority across criminal justice institutions, with particular attention to the infrastructures that organize harm, vulnerability, and institutional decision making.
+Her work has been published in Perspectives on Politics, the Journal of Criminal Justice Education, and the Journal for Prevention and Intervention in the Community.

 Research & Teaching Interests